topspit/fints_gcp/README.md

 # fints_gcp
-FINTS Client on Google Cloud
+FINTS Client on Google Cloud with Google OAuth-Login